HaiGenBuShang/LUKB/README.md

 # LUKB
-LUKB is a freely deployable R Shiny-based web tool, which empowers researchers to overcome these hurdles and maximize the potential of UK Biobank data.
+LUKB is a freely deployable R Shiny-based web tool, which empowers researchers to prepare UK Biobank data efficiently, and thus maximizing the potential of UK Biobank data.

 First of all, we thank all the authors who contributed to the R shiny or related packages.